If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

 The heater comes in four sizes and has four different watt levels: 50 watts, 100 watts, 200 watts and 300 watts.
-The heater is designed to be shatterproof and fully submersible into either fresh or marine water.
-It is also built to stand against corroding or wear.
+This heater is designed to be shatterproof and fully submersible into either fresh or marine water.
+It is also built to stand against corrosion or wear.

 The special selling point of this heater is the VueTech Technology.
-This technology comes with LCD screen that can flash different colors.
-During normal operation, the LCD screen will change color and flash if the water temperature is +/- 2 degrees F or more from the pre-set temperature.
+This technology comes with an LCD screen that can flash different colors.
+During normal operation, the LCD screen will change color and flash if the water temperature is +/- 2 or more degrees Fahrenheit from the pre-set temperature.
 The thermostat can also be set to Celsius degrees.

-The temperature setting is easy to use with an adjustment lever that can precisely set the temperature for as little as 0.5-degree increments.
+The temperature setting is easy to use, with an adjustment lever that can precisely set the temperature in increments as small as 0.5-degrees.
 There is also an advanced microprocessor technology with dual temperature sensors that constantly provide accurate and real time temperature readings.

-The advanced safety feature of this heater does not only include the usual features like other heaters have: shatterproof, shockproof, overheating proof but also has an extra layer of protection for the fish.
+The advanced safety feature of this heater includes not only the usual features such as other heaters have—shatterproof, shockproof, overheating proof—but also has an extra layer of protection for the fish.
 Fish and invertebrates cannot come into direct contact with the heater core.

-The problem with this heater comes first with the price.
-It is much more pricey compared to other heaters on the market.
-In some hardware or pet store, the price for some size of this heater can come up to more than $60.
+The first problem with this heater is the price.
+It is much more expensive compared to other heaters on the market.
+In some hardware or pet stores, some sizes of this heater can cost more than $60.

-Besides, despite the well-advertised VueTech technology, the LCD screen together with the thermostat sometimes malfunction and display wrong reading of the temperature.
-This can result in overheating or under heating water.
+Besides, despite the well-advertised VueTech technology, both the LCD screen and the thermostat sometimes malfunction and display inaccurate temperature readings.
+This can result in overheating or underheating water.